Cold Weather Checklist: Don’t Forget Your Cadet Heaters & Bathroom Exhaust Fans

 The Importance of Cleaning Your Bathroom Exhaust Fan

 A bathroom exhaust fan plays a critical role in removing moisture and preventing mold growth.
 When dust and lint accumulate, the fan has to work harder, reducing airflow and overall effectiveness.
+A clean exhaust fan can help:

 • Prevent mold and mildew